 When you download a style, particularly one that may have been originally designed for a different keyboard, you may definitely need to adjust that style.
-Adjustment might be changing the volume setting of the instruments or even changing some of the accompaniment instruments.
-The lessons in this section will show you how to do this as well as how to create your own one-touch settings, which you can save with any style.
+Adjustment might be changing the volume setting of the instruments or even changing some of the accompaniment instruments themselves.
+The lessons in this section show you how to do this as well as how to create your own one-touch settings, which you can save with any style.

 Before you fine tune any style, however, you may want to make sure the overall sound of your keyboard is set the way you like it for the room you normally play in.
 You do this adjustment by changing the Graphics Equalizer (EQ).
 We'll first take a look at adjusting your EQ and then look to modifying individual styles to sound the way you want.

 - Adjusting the Master EQ - The Graphics Equalizer, one of the tabs in the Mixing Console, is perhaps the most important setting for impacting the overall sound of your keyboard.
 The Master EQ sets the overall volume, and tonal quality, of the output of your keyboard.
 Gary Diamond, who performs regularly with his PSR, has used the PSR-2000 and the PSR-3000 for hundreds of gigs.
 Gary provides a brief discussion of the preset Master EQ types available in the keyboard and how you can create your own Master EQ settings.
 You will want to set your Master EQ before you start adjusting individual elements of a style.

 - Balance Control - How do you balance the sound between backup and solo instruments?
 This is a basic skill that needs to be mastered.
 This lesson shows you how to balance the sound between your right-hand voices, the left-hand voice, the accompaniment, the multipad and the microphone.